HomeBMW

 FAQs

 Yes, we’d say so.
-The 2025 M3 doesn’t have any outward vision issues, there’s plenty of safety technology and infotainment, it’s spacious enough to accommodate rear passengers, and even has a decent-sized trunk.
-Choose the Competition xDrive and there’s all-wheel drive (AWD) to make the M3 a year-round driver.
-Plus, an automatic transmission makes commutes easy.
+The 2026 M3 doesn’t have any outward vision issues, there’s plenty of safety technology and infotainment, it will accommodate rear passengers to a degree, and even has a decent-sized trunk.
+Choose the Competition xDrive and there’s all-wheel drive (AWD) to make the M3 a year-round driver, plus an automatic transmission to make commutes easy.

 Yes, but it has to be the entry-level model with “just” 473 horsepower.
 The more powerful versions come with an 8-speed automatic exclusively.

-The fastest 2025 M3 is the Competition xDrive, now with 523 hp.
-BMW claims a zero-to-60-mph time of 3.4 seconds.
+The fastest 2026 M3 is the Competition xDrive, with 523 hp.
+BMW claims a standstill-to-60 mph time of 3.4 seconds.
 The M4 Competition xDrive has exactly the same drivetrain and the same sprint time.
 Losing two rear doors doesn’t make the M4 Coupe any faster.

 What's the cheapest BMW M3?